Do I always pay pension charges?

 If you take advice there will usually be an initial advice fee (also known as transfer fee or set up fee) which will usually be a percentage fee, but will sometimes also be found as a fixed monetary amount or even an hourly rate.
 It's important to note, that the initial advice fee in most cases means a one-off fee, however some advisers will charge this fee for every 'advised event', which could mean a further fee being applied to your contributions.
 It’s common for advisers to also only accept a minimum pot size or minimum advice fee in order for them to give advice.

-There's also an ongoing advice fee, which in many cases is an optional service where you should receive regular advice, ongoing monitoring and regular reviews of your pension and it's suitability.
+There's also an ongoing service fee, which in many cases is an optional service where you should receive regular advice, ongoing monitoring and regular reviews of your pension and it's suitability.
 You can read more on the cost of pension advice in our blog How much does pension advice cost?

 How do I check what I'm paying in pension charges?